 Are you moving with children or with pets?
 Then there might be a few prerequisites you need before you move.
 Moving internationally with children means you need to enroll your children in school and ensure that there are programs or teams they can join.
 This will help them become familiar with their new home and make friends.

 You'll need to do extensive research if you are moving internationally with pets.
 Some countries require medical certificates that verify your pet is healthy, while others have restrictions on the type of pet or breed permitted in the country.
+Quarantine may even be required.
 You will also want to figure out how your pet may travel and what options are available to ensure they are as safe as possible during the move.
+Some countries ban certain types of pets and dog breeds.

 - American Pitbull Terrier